xavier-fox-2018/hacktivoverflow/notes.md

 - Google Sign in (local only)
 - added WYSIWYG

-#Bugs with GCP:
+# Bugs with GCP:
 - Refreshing any page (except home page) will result in error :"This XML file does not appear to have any style information associated with it"
 - Editing both Answers and Questions also result in the error above, but the file is edited
-- Google signed in not working: error: Wrong recipient, payload audience != requiredAudience
+- Google signed in results in the following error: Wrong recipient, payload audience != requiredAudience
+    - Switch the token to localhost one, so clicking Google Sign in will result in Error: redirect_uri_mismatch

 # Addtional Features:
 None